All posts

 Wrong image order

+The first image is the most important.
 Many stores put detail shots first because they look impressive in isolation.
 On a collection page thumbnail, a close-up of stitching tells the visitor nothing about the product.

 Inconsistent aspect ratios

-When images in a gallery are different sizes or aspect ratios, the layout shifts as the user navigates between them.
+When images in a gallery have different aspect ratios, the layout shifts as the user navigates between them.
 This is visually jarring and signals a lack of polish.
+Pick one aspect ratio for all primary product images (1:1 and 4:5 are both common on Shopify) and enforce it.
+Set your theme's image display to a fixed aspect ratio to prevent layout shift.

 No zoom functionality